jasonribble/bitcoin-101/bitcoin-lightning-101.md

 - Why am I doing this?
 - What we **won't** talk about this presentation
 - What are you looking to get out of this?
+	- Who here has send & received bitcoin?
+	  - ...on the Lightning Network

 note: My name is Jason.
 Online I go by Not Jason.
 I am here to try to provide a no bs way to look at Bitcoin for non-technical users.
 We are not talking about: other cryptocurrency, technical jargon, monetary theory, humanitarian / moral implication of monetary control, or the environment.
-If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.
+If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, the difference between LND and clightning, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.

 ---
 # The Punch Line